 This guide explains Income Tax rates and Personal Allowances for citizens living in the United Kingdom.
-Additional information clarifies how tax bands and thresholds work.
+Additional information clarifies how tax bands and the current tax thresholds work.

-CURRENT TAX RATES: Basic rate payable in England, Wales and Northern Ireland is 20% on taxable income up to £46,350.
+CURRENT TAX ALLOWANCE: The basic rate payable in England, Wales, and Northern Ireland is 20% on taxable income up to £46,350.

-The basic rate payable in Scotland is also 20% on taxable income.
-But the upper threshold is £43,430.
+In Scotland, the basic rate payable is also 20% on taxable income.
+But the upper threshold for the Scottish intermediate rate is £43,430.

-The exact amount of Income Tax due in each tax year varies and usually depends on:
+The exact amount of Income Tax due in each tax year varies and it usually depends on:

 Even so, Income Tax laws apportion some of your earnings as a tax-free amount each tax year.
 The current tax year started from the 6th of April 2018 and runs through to the 5th of April of 2019.